mesosphere/dcos-docs-site/pages/1.12/deploying-services/creating-services/index.md

 }
 ```

 The example above executes the contents of `cmd`, downloads the resource `https://example.com/app/cool-script.sh` (via Mesos), and makes it available in the service instance's Mesos sandbox.
 You can verify that it has been downloaded by visiting the DC/OS web interface and clicking on an instance of `basic-1`, then on the **Files** tab.
 You should find `cool-script.sh` there.
+Generally, the file will be downloaded into `/mnt/mesos/sandbox/`.

 <p class="message--note"><strong>NOTE: </strong>The fetcher does not make dowloaded files executable by default.
 In the example above, <code>cmd</code> first makes the file executable.</p>